jackjliew/ai-openscale/insight-timechart.md

 ![Transaction list](images/transaction_list0.png)

 ## Production model and De-biased model
-{: #tabs}
+{: #it-prdb}

 You can use these two tabs to toggle between your production model and a de-biased model created by {{site.data.keyword.aios_short}}.
+See [Understanding how de-biasing works](/docs/services/ai-openscale/monitor-fairness.html#mf-debias) for more details.

 ![Runtime Training toggle](images/bias-debias.png)